bquarant/hribuffalo/medical-students.md

 **I'm still interested!
 How can I get involved?**
 <br>
-Send us an email at <a href="mailto:admin@hribuffalo.org?Subject=I want to get involved with the WNYHRC!">admin@hribuffalo.org</a> and we can keep you posted on training opportunities!
+Send us an email at <a href="mailto:admin@hribuffalo.org?Subject=I want to get involved with the HRI at UB"> and we can keep you posted on training opportunities!